Kari Groff, MD & Park Slope Psychiatry

 5. Why are so many psychiatrists “out-of-network”?

-Many NYC psychiatrists in private practice do not participate with insurance companies because of difficulties receiving compensation and reimbursement for time and services.
-Over the past decade or so, NYC psychiatrists have been asked to see patients for 15 minute medication visits which many psychiatrists felt was too little time to determine what, if any, psychiatric medication was appropriate.
-Many NYC psychiatrists stopped working with insurance companies for this reason along with the limitations that were put on patients for how much treatment they could receive.
+Many psychiatrists in private practice do not participate with insurance companies because of difficulties receiving compensation and reimbursement for time and services.
+Over the past decade or so, psychiatrists have been asked to see patients for 15-minute medication visits which many psychiatrists felt was too little time to determine what, if any, psychiatric medication was appropriate.
+Many psychiatrists stopped working with insurance companies for this reason along with the limitations that were put on patients for how much treatment they could receive.